Balthazar de Moucheron: Early life

 His father was Pierre de Moucheron (1508–1565).
-Pierre was from the French province of le Perche (parish Boissy-le-Sec in the south of Verneuil-sur-Avre) and was a descendant of the House of Bouley Moucheron.
+Pierre was from the French province of Le Perche (parish Boissy-le-Sec in the south of Verneuil-sur-Avre) and was a descendant of the House of Bouley Moucheron.
 He moved from Normandy to Middelburg in 1530 and found a job with the trader Antoine de Gerbier.
 He married his master's daughter Isabeau in 1533.
-Pierre father became a wealthy merchant due to business activities in the Netherlands, France, Spain, and England.
-In 1545, he moved his handelshuis (trade house) to Antwerp, at that time the trading center of the region.
+Pierre's father became a wealthy merchant due to business activities in the Netherlands, France, Spain, and England.
+In 1545, he moved his trade house to Antwerp, at that time the trading center of the region.

 Adulthood

-Alexander Farnese was sent to subdue a revolt in the southern Netherlands.
+Alexander Farnese was sent to subdue a revolt in the Southern Netherlands.
 In 1584, Spain controlled most of the area, except for a handful of great cities.
 In the besieged city of Antwerp, a Night Watch was assembled, in which Balthazar was a colonel.
 After a failed attempt by Holland and Zeeland to free the city, Antwerp surrendered.
 Balthazar helped negotiate its capitulation.
-The terms of surrender stated that all Protestant citizens had four years' to leave the city.
+The terms of surrender stated that all Protestant citizens had four years to leave the city.
 In 1585, after the Fall of Antwerp, Balthazar moved his business to Middelburg.

 Northern passage

 Balthazar played an important role in the search for a Northern passage to the Indies.
 He was most likely inspired by his connection with Olivier Brunel.
-He sent a request to prince Willem van Oranje in 1584 that remained unanswered due to the turbulent times.
-Balthazar and Brunel then initiated the search on their own account with limited success.
-A new request in 1594 was accepted by the prince, but was deemed of too high importance for two traders to do on their own, and the Staten Generaal (precursor of the parliament) took control.
+He sent a request to Prince Willem van Oranje in 1584 that remained unanswered due to the turbulent times.
+Balthazar and Brunel then initiated the search on their account with limited success.
+A new request in 1594 was accepted by the prince but was deemed of too high importance for two traders to do on their own, and the Staten Generaal (precursor of the parliament) took control.

 In 1594, Zeeland and Amsterdam equipped four ships for the expedition.
 Willem Barentsz sailed for Amsterdam and Cornelis Nay for Zeeland.
 Balthazar accepted reluctantly but was unhappy that he was only appointed as an advisor.
 The fleet sailed on 5 June 1594.
-They were hampered by large ice plains, but on August 11 they found open waters on the Kara Sea and assumed this was the long sought passage.
+They were hampered by large ice plains, but on August 11 they found open waters on the Kara Sea and assumed this was the long-sought passage.
 The fleet returned to the Netherlands and reported on these findings.
 Balthazar sent his brother Melchior as a trading agent to the mouth of the Dwina at the White Sea.